Bernie Sanders enters 2020 presidential race: 'Complete the revolution'

 A small but vocal political ecosystem sympathetic to Sanders has sprung up since his first run, including political groups, left-leaning media organizations, such as the Intercept, and elected officials, including Rep. Alexandria Ocasio-Cortez, D-N.Y.

-Meanwhile, the so-called establishment of the party that Sanders rails against is now fractured between several competing candidates.
+Meanwhile, the so-called establishment of the party that Sanders rails against is now fractured among several competing candidates.

 Thanks in large part to pressure from him, the Democratic National Committee has greatly diminished the power of superdelegates in the nominating process, after they almost uniformly opposed Sanders in 2016.